getbrevo/brevo-node/docs/ContactsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ContactsApi();
+var apiInstance = new Brevo.ContactsApi();

 var listId = 789; // Number | Id of the list

-var contactEmails = new BrevoNode.RemoveContactFromList(); // RemoveContactFromList | Emails addresses OR IDs of the contacts
+var contactEmails = new Brevo.RemoveContactFromList(); // RemoveContactFromList | Emails addresses OR IDs of the contacts

 apiInstance.removeContactFromList(listId, contactEmails).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);